-As the holiday gift giving season approaches, practical shoppers may be looking for technology that can keep their loved ones safe on the roads.
-From simple apps that can send an alert to the parents to a speeding teenager to new vehicles with fully integrated car accident prevention technology, Black Friday and Cyber Monday offer some great deals on a variety of automobile safety systems.
+When giving gifts, practical shoppers may be looking for technology that can keep their loved ones safe on the road.
+From simple apps that alert parents that their teen driver is speeding to new vehicles with the latest car accident prevention technology, some great deals on automobile safety tools are available.

 For a free legal consultation, call 800-537-8185